 Stress is a very big issue right now.
 A UK study found that over half a million workers were suffering from work-related stress, depression or anxiety.

-Among the common causes are heavy workloads, long hours, lack of support and unclear objectives and when you run your own business from home, it’s easy to fall victim to all of these factors.
+Among the common causes are heavy workloads, long hours, lack of support and unclear objectives, and when you work remotely or run a business from home, it’s easy to fall victim to all of these factors.

-As business owners, we place all these expectations on ourselves to hit goals, reach targets, attain certain metrics, coupled with the fear of turning down business as that’s turning away revenue.
-It can be hard to filter out the less important, less vital issues and not feel as if you have to keep a thousand plates spinning.
+As business owners or freelancers, we place all these expectations on ourselves to hit goals, reach targets and attain certain metrics.
+Coupled with the fear of turning down business as that’s turning away revenue, it can be hard to filter out the less important, less vital issues and not feel as if you have to keep a thousand plates spinning.

 You see, having no colleagues around can at once be amazing for the lack of politics and awful for the lack of perspective.